xmatters/xm-labs-bmc-bppm-truesight/README.md

 7. In the Web Service Only drop-down list, click Permissions.
 8. Enter the integration user you configured above, and then click Save Changes.

-### Permissions
+### Endpoint Permissions
+1. From within xMatters, navigate to the Developer tab
+2. Of the BMC BPPM TrueSight communication plan select Edit > Integration Builder
+3. From within the Integration Builder tab, select Edit Endpoints
+4. Assign the xMatters REST API user to the xMatters endpoint

-### Accessing Web Service URL's
+### Accessing Web Service URL
-To get the web service URL for a form, in the Web Service Only drop-down list, click Access Web Service URL.
-Copy the highlighted URL at the top of the dialog box.
+To retrieve the Web Service URL:
+1. From within xMatters, navigate to the Developer tab
+2. Of the BMC BPPM TrueSight communication plan select Edit > Integration Builder
+3. Select the Inbound integration builder
+4. Scroll to the bottom of the screen to find the URL

+**Note**: Ensure that the Inbound Integration Builder has the authentication set to Basic

 You'll need these URLs when you configure the rest of the integration.